Evan Harley

 About Me

-When I’m not at the keyboard, I’m usually satisfying my curiosity in other ways.
-I'm a firm believer that the best ideas come from a broad range of experiences, whether that's exploring the history and culture of the medieval period, training for a new fitness goal, or getting my hands dirty with a personal project in my home lab.
-I’m always exploring, always learning, and always looking for the next interesting problem to solve.
+Outside the office I’m usually satisfying curiosity in other directions — training in classical Japanese martial arts, running a homelab Kubernetes cluster, or diving into medieval history.
+I’m a firm believer that the best ideas come from a broad range of experiences, and I’m always looking for the next interesting problem to solve.

 Your Image Here